-Conclusion: Efforts made by the government and licensed operators over the past 15 years have resulted in making Qatar one of the world's most connected countries with a nation covering fibre network.
-Qnbn is building a robust optical fibre network, and the competing operators are utilizing this network to provide high speed Internet access to businesses and households across the nation.
-Ooredoo and Vodafone are preparing to launch 5G services by 2020, opening the door for Internet of things (IoT) services and supporting the realisation of Qatar National Vision 2030.
+Conclusion: Efforts made by the Government and licensed operators over the past 15 years have resulted in making Qatar one of the world's most connected countries, with a nation-covering fibre-optic network.
+Ooredoo's and Vodafone's networks are adopting the latest technologies, such as Internet of Things, and supporting the realization of Qatar's National Vision 2030.